SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### URL and Ports

-The Signal K server SHOULD be found on the usual ports (http=80, https=443) but MAY be found on http=8080, and https=8443.
+The Signal K server SHOULD be found on the usual HTTP/S ports (80 or 443) but MAY be found on the common alternate HTTP/S ports (8080 or 8443).
 It MUST be found on one of these.
 Redirects from these ports to another port are allowed.

-- MAY offer Signal K over TCP, SHOULD be on port=5555
-- MAY offer Signal K over UDP, SHOULD be on port=5554
+- MAY offer Signal K over TCP or UDP, SHOULD be on port 55555
-- MAY offer NMEA 0183 over TCP, SHOULD be on port=5557
-- MAY offer NMEA 0183 over UDP, SHOULD be on port=5556
+- MAY offer NMEA 0183 over TCP or UDP, SHOULD be on port 10110
-- MAY offer a STOMP broker, SHOULD be on port=61613
+- MAY offer a STOMP broker, SHOULD be on port 61613
-- MAY offer an MQTT broker, SHOULD be on port=1883
+- MAY offer an MQTT broker, SHOULD be on port 1883

 ### Default URLs

 The Signal K applications start from the `/signalk/` root.
 This provides some protection against name collisions with other applications on the same server.
-Therefore the Signal K entry point will always be found by loading http(s)://[server_name]:[port]/signalk
+Therefore the Signal K entry point will always be found by loading `http(s)://«host»:«port»/signalk`

 #### /signalk/auth/v1

 Authorizes a session.
-Add /user/password to obtain a session cookie in the reply.
+Add `/user/password` to obtain a session cookie in the reply.
 SHOULD be done over HTTPS for security.

 #### /signalk/api/v1

-If the path following the base is a valid Signal K path GET will retrieve the Signal K branch named by the path; e.g.
+If the path following the base is a valid Signal K path `GET` will retrieve the Signal K branch named by the path; e.g.
 `/signalk/api/v1/vessels/123456789/navigation/position` returns

 ```json